 Conroe Police were assisted in their investigation by the Montgomery County District Attorney’s Office Vehicular Crime Unit.

 A Conroe officer found Lyles at his Willis home.
 He was taken into custody for Failure to Stop and Render Aid.
 A mandatory blood draw was also done, but the results could take weeks.
 Lyles was then booked into the Montgomery County Jail.
-He has since been released on$25,000 bond.
+He has since been released on$ a 25,000 bond.

 The freeway reopened shortly after 1 a.m.